-3.2.1.
+5.2.1.
 Call for applications

 Candidates are selected through an annual 'Call for applications', in accordance with this Administrative Decision.
-The call is advertised on ECDC's website, together with all necessary instructions for application and information on the Fellowship programme.
+The call is advertised on ECDC's website, together with all necessary instructions for application and information on the Fellowship Programme.
 Each candidate shall submit a curriculum vitae (CV) and a letter of motivation.

-3.2.2.
+5.2.2.
 Selection committees

 Two ECDC selection committees (one for each of the two paths), appointed by ECDC's Director, are responsible for selecting the fellows.
 The selection committees will be chaired by the Head of Fellowship Programme.
-This function may be delegated to another senior staff member within ECDC.
-The respective selection committees include the Head of Fellowship Programme, one scientific coordinator, one representative of the ECDC Fellowship Training Site Forum, one representative of the National Focal Points for Training who is familiar with the ECDC fellowship programme and has a scientific background related to the respective path, and one representative of the alumni network (EAN).
-Each representative should have an alternate.
-In case an alternate is not available, the chair of the Selection Committee may decide to only have a Selection Committee with a minimum of three (3) members.
-The Selection Committee should preferably have members representing geographical distribution of the Member States and rotate to avoid having the same members in the committee for several consecutive years.
+This function may be delegated to another staff member within ECDC.
+The respective selection committees include the Head of Fellowship Programme, one scientific coordinator, one representative of the ECDC Fellowship Training Site Forum, one representative of the National Focal Points for Training who is familiar with the ECDC Fellowship Programme and has a scientific background related to the respective path, and one representative of the alumni network (EAN).
+Each representative should preferably have an alternate.
+The chair of the Selection Committee may decide to only have a Selection Committee with a minimum of three (3) members.
+This The Selection Committee should preferably have members with a balanced geographical representation of the Member States, and a rotation should be ensured to avoid having members sitting in the committee for several consecutive years.